 That is already 95% of all SEO you’ll ever need.

-I’m sure you’ve been observing bloggers around you.
-Do you find any mistakes that beginner bloggers do when it comes to link building strategy?
-If yes, how to make the most out of this strategy?
+Do you find any mistakes beginners make when it comes to link-building strategy?
+If yes, how to fix it?

 Yes, I saw and still see a tonne of mistakes newbies make.